-To create a new project in Workflow Portal, select File > New Project.
+To create a new project in Workflow Portal, select File > New Project, or select the New Project (+) button in the upper left corner of the Segment List tab.

 Creating a new project is just like opening Workflow Portal and starting work.
 No media has been selected, no clips (if enabled) have been created or configured, and no metadata or variables have been modified.
 Everything is reset.